Jet2.com

 Jet2 is a UK leisure carrier with a package holiday focus — and a moderate approach to UK261 claims.

 Jet2.com is a British low-cost leisure carrier and part of Jet2 plc, operating from bases across the UK to European and Mediterranean destinations.
 The airline is known for its package holiday business (Jet2holidays).
-Jet2 generally cooperates on valid UK261 claims, with a moderate rejection rate compared to other low-cost carriers.
+Jet2 generally cooperates on valid UK261 claims, where valid claims may require persistence compared to other low-cost carriers.

 £520